mouseless/mouseless.org/what-we-do.md

 ---
-title: mouseless -- services
+title: mouseless -- what we do
-menu-title: services
+menu-title: what we do
-position: 1
+position: 3
 seo-title: >
-  > mouseless -- services_
+  > mouseless -- what we do_
 seo-description: >
-  We offer; software development as a service
+  We offer; software development as a service.
 seo-image: images/logo-profile-mark-primary-500px.png
 ---